PinGunter/manga2pdf/README.md

 * ruby-progressbar
 * rmagick

 You may get a "security policy" ImageMagick error.
-In this case add to `etc/ImageMagick-6/policy.xml` the following line:
+In this case add to `etc/ImageMagick-6/policy.xml` the following line just before `</policymap>:
 ```
 <policy domain="coder" rights="read | write" pattern="PDF" />
 ```